St Augustine's School

-For more than a century St Augustine’s School provided free education to the children of working-class families of the area.
+For more than a century St Augustine’s School provided free education to the children of working-class families of the area until it was largely destroyed by enemy bombing in 1942.

-The first school, known as St Augustine's District School, was founded in 1838 by a philanthropic gentleman, William Geary.
-His school, partly funded by the Church of England, drew its pupils from the nearby parishes of St Augustine’s and St Martin’s at Oak as well as from the newly expanding suburb of New Catton.
-Before this date there had been virtually no educational provision in the area apart from occasional religious instruction in Sunday schools run by the Established Anglican Church, as well as by Quakers and members of other non-Conformist faiths such as the Baptists and Methodists.
+The first school, known as St Augustine's District School, was founded in 1838 by a philanthropic gentleman, William Geary (right).
+This school, partly funded by the Church of England, drew its pupils from the nearby parishes of St Augustine’s and St Martin’s at Oak as well as from the newly expanding suburb of New Catton.
+Before this date there had been virtually no educational provision in the area apart from occasional religious instruction in Sunday schools run by the Established Anglican Church, as well as by Quakers and members of other Non-Conformist faiths such as the Baptists and Methodists.
 National, state-funded education did not yet exist.

-Glimpses of life at the schools can be gleaned from the log books and admission registers kept by the head teachers, many of which have survived.* For example, the headmistress of the Infants School noted in August 1914 that the noise of military traffic passing up and down Aylsham Road was so disruptive that their classroom had to be moved to a quieter location away from the road.
-During the war many of the pupils lost fathers and brothers at the Front, then in 1918 the log books note that several pupils and staff became victims of the great influenza pandemic that killed more people worldwide than the war.
+Glimpses of life at the schools can be gleaned from the log books and admission registers kept by the head teachers, many of which have survived.* For example, the headmistress of the Infants School noted in November 1914 that the noise of military traffic passing up and down the main road was so disruptive that their classroom had to be moved to a quieter location.
+During the war many of the pupils lost fathers and brothers, then in 1918 the log books note that several pupils and staff became victims of the great influenza pandemic that killed more people worldwide than the war.

 In 1939, with the threat of another war becoming more and more likely, underground bomb shelters were dug in the playground and an alarm gong hung on an outside wall.
-The end came during the Luftwaffe's so-called 'Baedeker Blitz' raids of 1942, when a 500 kg bomb exploded inside the school during the early hours of 29 April.
-Fortunately, no one was killed or injured as the school was empty at that hour, but the damage was so extensive that the school had to be closed for the duration of the war and many buildings in the surrounding district suffered structural damage and shattered window panes (see photo right).
+The end came during the Luftwaffe's so-called 'Baedeker Blitz' raids of 1942, when a 500 kg bomb exploded directly over the School during the early hours of 29 April.
+Fortunately, no one was killed or injured as the school was empty at that time of day but the damage was so extensive that the school had to be closed for the duration of the war and many buildings in the surrounding district suffered structural damage and shattered window panes (right).

 * The following log books and admission registers are held on microfilm at the Norfolk & Norwich local studies collection in the Millennium Library in the Forum, Norwich: Admission Registers: Mixed Infants (1886-1942), Girls (1894-1929), Junior Girls (1913-21), Senior Girls (1929-35); Log Books: Boys (1874-90), Mixed Infants (1879-1942), Junior Girls (1900-24), Senior Girls (1879-1939).